MaLyn06/my-nodejs-project/Explaination.md

     3. OpenAI for Summarization

         Why OpenAI?
-We use OpenAI’s GPT-4 model for summarization because it generates high-quality, coherent summaries from complex textual data.
+I use OpenAI’s GPT-4 model for summarization because it generates high-quality, coherent summaries from complex textual data.

     4. Mongoose for Data Management